Endodontic treatment, often called root canal treatment, is a procedure that Dr Basil has been performing for 30 years.

 In years gone by extracting a damaged tooth was the only option.
 But with today’s modern technology Dr Basil will make every attempt to restore your tooth to its original function.

-As your local Endodontist in Brisbane, Dr Basil will work to save and treat a damaged tooth that is internally diseased or injured.
+Dr Basil will work to save and treat a damaged tooth that is internally diseased or injured.
 He believes that root canal therapy is the best way to save an infected tooth.

 Saving the natural tooth is always our priority.
 Root canal treatment can help restore chewing functionality, normal biting force and sensation and helps to maintain the natural appearance of your smile.